How to Make the Cutest Mini-Wreaths You’ve Ever Seen

 • 1/2″ Antique white cotton seam binding (this is the closest I could find to my antique seam binding)

-• Manila card stock (to create you salutation: Merry Christmas)
+• Manila card stock (to create the salutation: Merry Christmas)

 • Aging spray (strong coffee + a pinch of alum)